lindeMAX/openvpn_cert_script/README.md

 ```

 ## Dependencies ##

 - openvpn (2.5.1-3)

 ## config files ##

-- tap
-- client to client
-- mtu of 1492 to work properly over DSL with PPPoE
-- ...

 Feel free to edit to make it suit your needs.